-With a voracious appetite for new sounds, Hamish regularly listens to music ranging from the lopsided beats of J-Dilla, to the new Appalachian sounds of Chris Thile and Edgar Meyer, on top of a wide range of western art music culminating in a pursuit of unconventional repertoire and interpretation.
+A voracious appetite for new sounds has led Hamish’s regular listening ranging from the lopsided beats of J Dilla, to the new Appalachian sounds of Chris Thile and Edgar Meyer, in addition to a wide range of western art music, culminating in Hamish’s pursuit of unconventional repertoire and interpretation.

-Hamish has premiered a number of solo and accompanied double bass works for Australian composer Jim Coyle.
-Recently, he was involved in the Australian premiere of Gemma Peacocke’s song cycle Waves and Lines with the Rubiks Collective at the Metropolis Festival, and the world premiere of Stuart Greenbaum’s Sonata for Double Bass and Piano Continental Drift at ANAM.
+Hamish premiered a number of solo and accompanied works for double bass by Australian composer Jim Coyle, and in April 2018 he was involved in the Australian premiere of Gemma Peacocke’s song cycle Waves and Lines with the Rubiks collective at the Metropolis Festival.
+He also premiered Stuart Greenbaum’s Sonata for double bass and piano Continental Drift at ANAM.

-Over recent years, Hamish has worked as a casual musician with the Sydney, Melbourne, New Zealand and Tasmanian Symphony Orchestras as well as the Auckland Philharmonia Orchestra.
-He has also been fortunate to play chamber music at ANAM with Gregory Ahss, Lisa Moore and Nick Deutsch.
+Over the last few years, Hamish has worked with the Sydney, Melbourne, New Zealand and Tasmanian Symphony Orchestras as well as the Auckland Philharmonia Orchestra.
+Through his training at ANAM, he has also been fortunate to play chamber music alongside Gregory Ahss, Lisa Moore, Nick Deutsch and the Australian Chamber Orchestra.